Doctoral Program in Public Administration

 Structure of the Curriculum

-Successful completion of the PhD requires each student to have a sophisticated relationship with knowledge and an awareness of one’s own intellectual identity.
-Doctoral students are introduced to the ontological and epistemological foundations of knowledge.
+Successful completion of the PhD requires each student to have a sophisticated relationship with knowledge and an awareness of their own intellectual identity. .
+A unique feature of our PhD program is that all doctoral students are introduced to the ontological and epistemological foundations of knowledge.
 This occurs within an academic culture of openness and the shared understanding of terms, ideas and concepts in order to work scientifically and creatively.
 Students are able to identify with a specific research tradition and method of inquiry that matches their own paradigmatic commitments.

 Doctoral study requires a tenacious commitment to the advancement of knowledge.
 This ideal is reflected in the level of difficulty of the course work, exams and dissertation process.
 Students can expect rich and intense subject matter, and interaction with faculty and fellow students.
 A successful dissertation defense is the pinnacle of expectations for high academic achievement, content expertise and intellectual complexity.